danielhuesken/minimeta-widget/readme.txt

 In the Plugin file are dependings for files where the plugin work.
 This dependings must be commentet out.

-= Can I edit/make Admin Links =
+= Can I make own Admin Links / Style sheet files=

-Yes, simply copy the adminlinks_std.php file to adminlinks_user.php and edit it. the adminlinks_user.php will not be overweritet on Plugin Updates.
+Yes, simply copy the minimeta-adminlinks.php or minimeta-widget.css file in the custom folder and edit it.
+The files in the custom folder will not be overweritet on Plugin Updates.

-= The widget coud not display =
+= The widget coud not displayt =

-The Widget would not display if all thinks are disabeld to display when loggt in or off
+The Widget would not display if all links to display are disabeld when loggt in or off

 == Screenshots ==